tfordon/fuzzy-probe/presentation/presentation.md

 ## Injection Method ##

-TODO: images from the injection portion of the report

 * Compile the new code to a relocatable object file (ET\_REL ELF32)
 * Use elfsh to load target binary and inject the object file
     * Leave most of the extend the code segment and the data segment.